MikaelTornwall/timetracker/documentation/documentation.md

 4. Download dependencies `pip install -r requirements.txt`
 5. Run the project `python3 run.py`
 6. Navigate to [http://localhost:5000](http://localhost:5000)

+<a name="instructions"></a>
+### 2.3.
+Instructions

+There are two distinct user types, Student and Teacher.
+You can sign up as either by clicking Signup in the navigation bar and then selecting the desired user type.
+After you have created an account you can log in.

+Depending on your user type you have different features.
+More detailed features can be found below from [3.3.
+Structure](#structure).
+Students can enroll on courses and log their progress within each course.
+Teachers can create courses and manage existing courses.

 <a name="usecases"></a>
 ## 3. Use cases